suite22/blog/fiction/subversion.md

 Carl bursts back into the research bubble, "We lost contact with the Resolution!
 They think the ark might have suffered a... catastrophic failure."

 "I know."

+---

+[^1]: The images for this story were generated using DALL·E and Midjourney.
+I wrote posts about the experience of using each system for the first time: [I Fed Lines From My Short Story Into DALL·E](../../2022/08/01/creating-with-dalle/) and [...And Then I Fed Lines From My Short Story Into Midjourney](../../2022/08/05/creating-with-midjourney/).
+The styles are distinct enough that I think they represent different visions for the world of the story.